algattik/jmeter-extension/Tasks/TaurusInstaller/README.md

 ### Overview

 The Taurus Tool Installer task acquires a specified version of [Taurus](https://gettaurus.org/) from the Internet.
-Use this task to change the version of Taurus used in subsequent tasks, such as a script task running Taurus.
+Use this task to change the version of Taurus used in subsequent tasks, such as the TaurusRunner task, or a script task running Taurus.

 ### Contact Information

-Please report a problem at [Developer Community Forum](https://developercommunity.visualstudio.com/spaces/21/index.html) if you are facing problems in making this task work.
+Please report a problem at [GitHub](https://github.com/algattik/jmeter-extension/issues) if you are facing problems in making this task work.
 You can also share feedback about the task like, what more functionality should be added to the task, what other tasks you would like to have, at the same place.

 ### Pre-requisites for the task